The short answer

 Physical symptoms are typically worst on days 2 and 3.
 Medically, kratom withdrawal at peak looks like moderate opioid withdrawal and scores in the mild-to-moderate range on the COWS scale.
 It is not usually medically dangerous in the way alcohol or benzodiazepine withdrawal can be, but it is deeply unpleasant and highly relapse-prone — a pattern first documented in regular-user cohort studies and reaffirmed by a 2023 scientific expert forum on kratom withdrawal.

-Days 4 to 7: physical symptoms fade, cravings persist
+Physical symptoms fade, cravings persist

 The physical symptoms — aches, GI upset, sweating — typically start lifting by day 4 and are substantially improved by day 7 for most patients.
 Sleep starts to return, though it may remain lighter than baseline for another week or two.
 The part that lingers is psychological: cravings, low mood, and a flat or blunted feeling where motivation used to be.